 The Repay Holdings Corporation 2019 Omnibus Incentive Plan (as amended, the "Incentive Plan") provides for the grant of various equity-based incentive awards to employees, directors, consultants and advisors to the Company.
-The types of equity-based awards that may be granted under the Incentive Plan include: stock options, stock appreciation rights ("SARs"), performance stock units ("PSUs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs"), and other stock-based awards.
-As of December 31, 2022, there were 13,826,728 shares of Class A common stock reserved for issuance under the Incentive Plan.
+The types of equity-based awards that may be granted under the Incentive Plan include: stock appreciation rights ("SARs"), performance stock units ("PSUs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs"), performance-based stock options ("PSOs") and other stock-based awards.
+As of December 31, 2023, there were 2,137,122 shares of Class A common stock available for future issuance under the Incentive Plan.